Boeing probe focuses on battery, 787 deliveries halted

 A Japanese safety official at Takamatsu airport told reporters that excessive electricity may have overheated the battery and caused liquid to spill out.
 Pictures released by investigators of the battery showed a burnt-out blue metal box with clear signs of liquid seepage.

-GS Yuasa Corp (6674.T), the Japanese firm that makes batteries for the Dreamliner, said it sent three engineers to Takamatsu to help the investigation.
+GS Yuasa Corp, the Japanese firm that makes batteries for the Dreamliner, said it sent three engineers to Takamatsu to help the investigation.

 A person at the company, who asked not to be named due to the sensitivity of the issue, said: "Our company's battery has been vilified for now, but it only functions as part of a whole system.
 So we're trying to find out exactly where there was a problem within the system."

-An official with Thales (TCFP.PA), the French company that makes control systems for the battery, referred all questions to Boeing.
+An official with Thales, the French company that makes control systems for the battery, referred all questions to Boeing.

-At a news conference, the Japan Transport Safety Board JTSB.L said the charred battery and the systems around it would be sent to Tokyo for more checks.
-It said there were similarities with an earlier battery fire on a Japan Airlines Co (9201.T) 787 parked at Boston's Logan International Airport.
+At a news conference, the Japan Transport Safety Board (JTSB) said the charred battery and the systems around it would be sent to Tokyo for more checks.
+It said there were similarities with an earlier battery fire on a Japan Airlines Co 787 parked at Boston's Logan International Airport.

 "This information will go to Boeing and the FAA.
 They will assess it" before allowing the 787 to fly again in Japan, said Hideyo Kosugi, a JTSB inspector.
 He said the JTSB aimed to issue a report within a week but the U.S. review might take longer.